Finasteride for Hair Loss: Does It Work?

 • Nipple discharge

-Findings based on two large trials found that taking 5 mg of finasteride daily increased the risk of developing high-grade prostate cancer from 1% to 1.8% in men over 55 years of age.
+Findings based on two large trials also found that taking 5 mg of finasteride daily — a dose typically far higher than that used to treat hair loss — increased the risk of developing high-grade prostate cancer from 1% to 1.8% in men over 55 years of age.

 Finally, though unusual, some people may experience a serious allergic reaction (anaphylaxis) to finasteride.